 \subsection{Factor analysis problem}

-\paragraph{Problem description.}
+\paragraph{Problem description}

 The factor analysis model with sparse noise (also known as low-rank factor analysis model) involves decomposing a given positive semidefinite matrix as a sum of a low-rank positive semidefinite matrix and a diagonal matrix with nonnegative entries \cite[page 191]{Hastie2015}.
-It can be posed as the following optimization problem \cite{bertsimas2017certifiably}:
+It can be posed as \cite{bertsimas2017certifiably}: